 How Much Oyster Shells do Chickens Need?

 There’s no standard amount of oyster shells to provide your laying chickens.
 You can always leave out a bowl or separate feeder containing oyster shells, giving them free access.
-But it’s best not to mix your chicken feed into the oyster shells.
-Doing this may cause problems.
+But it’s best not to mix oyster shells into your chicken feed as it might lead to an overconsumption of calcium, potentially causing health issues.

 Overloading the chickens with excess calcium will lead to future health issues.
 So, the safe way is to trust your chicken’s body and let them decide whether they want the oyster shells.